luccastermans/dsm2sql/README.md

 **-h host**

-     connect to the MariaDB server on the given host.
+     host name of the MariaDB server.

 **-P port**

-     the TCP/IP port number to use for the connection to the MariaDB host (default 3306).
+     TCP/IP port number to connect to the MariaDB host (default 3306).

 **-u username**

-     the MariaDB user name to use when connecting to the server.
+     user name to connect to the server.

 **-ppassword**

-    the password to use when connecting to the server.
+     password to connect to the server.

 **-c comport**